undecaf/storage-composer/README.md

   <dd><p>Partition(s) entered here become a cache device for this file system.
 If more than
   one partition was entered then you are prompted for the cache RAID level, and an
   <a href="https://raid.wiki.kernel.org/index.php/Linux_Raid">MD/RAID</a>
-  will be built and used as cache device.</p>
+  will be built and used as cache device.
+If your hard disks are in a RAID then the cache should be, too.</p>
-  <p>The same combination of partitions can act as a cache for other file systems,
+  <p>The same partition/combination of partitions can act as a cache for other file systems,
   too.
 Swap space must not be cached.</p></dd>

   <dt><code>Bucket size (64k...64M):</code></dt>